JetBrains/kotlin-web-site/docs/topics/power-assert.md

 ## Use the plugin

-This section contains examples of using the Power-assert compiler plugin.
+This section provides examples of using the Power-assert compiler plugin.

 See the complete code of the build script file `build.gradle.kts` for all these examples: